JanDostal/tul-dbs-semestral-project/README.md

 # Development info

-- The project was being developed between october 2023 and january 2024
+- The project was being developed between October 2023 and January 2024
-- The project was uploaded from university google drive to this repository in march 2024, which was shortly after the end of winter semester of 2nd year at the Technical university
+- The project was uploaded from university google drive to this repository in March 2024, which was shortly after the end of winter semester of 2nd year at the Technical university

 # Instructions for starting project